Shechterlab/nextflow-rnaseq/README.md

 # 3. Install R packages

-#Activate the R conda envrionment, open R, and then running the following commands (you shouldn't have to update the packages so can say no to that prompt)
+#Activate the R conda envrionment, open R, and then run the following commands (you shouldn't have to update the packages so can say no to that prompt)

 conda activate R_nextflow_rnaseq